Retreat

 Through this integrated curriculum, students will develop the ability to advance Human Metaverse Medicine by bridging human organoid biomedical science with information and mathematical sciences.
 Furthermore, they will develop the ability to situate their work within its ethical, legal, and societal frameworks, thereby cultivating the intellectual breadth and methodological versatility required to extend their research across diverse domains.

-Human Metaverse Medicine| Graduate Program for Advanced Interdisciplinary Studies | The University of Osaka | Institute for Transdisciplinary Graduate Degree Programs (Japanese)
+Artificial Intelligence for Medicine and Life Sciences| Graduate Program for Advanced Interdisciplinary Studies | The University of Osaka | Institute for Transdisciplinary Graduate Degree Programs (Japanese)